timi23-2004/Matter_Sigma_Filter/README.md

 ## Example
 Example use case:
-To monitor live traffic on the ```wlo1``` interface and block MAC address pairs with excessive Sigma1 packets:
+To monitor live traffic on the ```wlo1``` interface and block MAC address pairs with an excessive number of Sigma1 packets:
 ```
-# ./matter_sigma_filter interface wlo1
+$ ./matter_sigma_filter interface wlo1
 ```
-A more detailed example:
+More detailed example:
-Suppose you want to analyze a pcap file named ```capture.pcap``` for Sigma1 traffic and block offending MAC address pairs:
+Suppose you want to analyze a pcap file named `capture.pcap` for Sigma1 traffic and block any MAC address pairs that exceed the packet threshold:
 ```
-# ./matter_sigma_filter file capture.pcap
+$ ./matter_sigma_filter file capture.pcap
 ```

 ## Command Line Arguments